SpaceX rocket launch, and landing test, reset for Saturday

-CAPE CANAVERAL, Fla Space Exploration Technologies will try again Saturday to launch a Falcon 9 rocket carrying a cargo capsule for the International Space Station, then attempt to land the discarded booster on a platform in the ocean, officials said on Wednesday.
+CAPE CANAVERAL Fla.
+Jan 7 Space Exploration Technologies will try again Saturday to launch a Falcon 9 rocket carrying a cargo capsule for the International Space Station, then attempt to land the discarded booster on a platform in the ocean, officials said on Wednesday.

 SpaceX, as the privately owned company is known, had planned to launch the rocket on Tuesday from Cape Canaveral Air Force Station in Florida.
 But less than two minutes before liftoff, a computer detected a problem in the system that steers the rocket's upper-stage engine.
 That motor positions the Dragon cargo ship into the right orbit to rendezvous and dock with the station, a $100 billion research laboratory that flies about 260 miles (418 km) above Earth.